carterscottm/LNP-Build-Script/README.md

 # Lazy-Newb-Pack-Linux v0.43.05 x64
 A small package to get people started with Dwarf Fortress on linux.
 Please take time to check out the [Official thread](http://www.bay12forums.com/smf/index.php?topic=163211.0).
 There are a few help documents in the [Wiki](https://github.com/Lazy-Newb-Pack/Lazy-Newb-Pack-Linux/wiki) if you should get stuck.

 ## Download Location
 The Linux LNP Can be downloaded at the below location:

 **[Dwarf Fortress File Depot](http://dffd.bay12games.com/file.php?id=12762)**

 ## Usage Instructions

-Navigate to the extranted directory and run
+Navigate to the extracted directory and run
 ```
 $ ./startlnp
 ```